richgel999/bc7enc_rdo/README.md

 ```

 ### Dependencies
 There are no 3rd party code or library dependencies. utils.cpp/.h is only needed by the example command line tool.
-It uses C++11 (although it's mostly C++03).
+It uses C++11.

 For RDO post-processing of any block-based format: ert.cpp/.h.
 You'll need to supply a block decoder function for your format as a callback.
 It must return false if the passed in block data is invalid.
+This transform should work on other texture formats, such as ETC1/2, EAC, and ASTC.

 For BC1-5 encoding/decoding: rgbcx.cpp/.h